All-optical quantum simulation of ultrastrong optomechanics: Introduction

-By far, several schemes have been proposed to amplify the single-photon optomechanical effects~\cite{Xuereb2012,Rimberg2014,Heikkila2014,Pirkkalainen2015,Liao2014,Liao2015,Lue2015,Lemonde2016,Li2016,Wang2017,Liao2020}, such as the enhancement of the optomechanical coupling with collective modes~\cite{Xuereb2012}, the resonant enhancement induced by either coupling~\cite{Liao2014,Liao2016} or cavity-frequency~\cite{Liao2015} modulation, the utilizing of the strong nonlinearity in the Josephson junctions~\cite{Rimberg2014,Heikkila2014,Pirkkalainen2015}, the effective coupling enhancement induced by either the squeezing transformation~\cite{Lue2015,Lemonde2016,Li2016} or the displacement transformation~\cite{Liao2020}, and the utilizing of delayed quantum feedback~\cite{Wang2017}.
+By far, several schemes have been proposed to amplify the single-photon optomechanical effects~\cite{Brennecke2008,Xuereb2012,Rimberg2014,Heikkila2014,Pirkkalainen2015,Liao2014,Liao2015,Lue2015,Lemonde2016,Li2016,Wang2017,Liao2020}, such as the enhancement of the optomechanical coupling with a collective density excitation of the Bose-Einstein condensate~\cite{Brennecke2008} or collective modes~\cite{Xuereb2012}, the resonant enhancement induced by either coupling~\cite{Liao2014,Liao2016} or cavity-frequency~\cite{Liao2015} modulation, the utilization of the strong nonlinearity in the Josephson junctions~\cite{Rimberg2014,Heikkila2014,Pirkkalainen2015}, the effective coupling enhancement induced by either the squeezing transformation~\cite{Lue2015,Lemonde2016,Li2016} or the displacement transformation~\cite{Liao2020}, and the utilizing of delayed quantum feedback~\cite{Wang2017}.
 Nevertheless, there are no reports on the demonstrations of single-photon optomechanical effects.
-To find a way out of this stalemate, in this paper we propose an all-optical scheme to implement a quantum simulation~\cite{Nori2014} of a tunable optomechanical interaction, which can enter single-photon strong-coupling even ultrastrong-coupling regimes~\cite{Hu2015}.
+Inspired by the motivation of simulating the experimentally inaccessible physical effects with accessible physical system~\cite{Nori2014}, in this paper we propose an all-optical scheme to implement a quantum simulation of a tunable optomechanical interaction, which can enter single-photon strong-coupling and ultrastrong-coupling regimes~\cite{Hu2015}.
 In this way, we are able to generate distinct macroscopic superposed states with this enhanced optomechanical coupling.
 As an important feature of this system, the obtained optomechanical interaction can be controlled on demand by choosing proper drivings.
 Therefore, by adjusting the interaction strength from weak to strong, this system is used to exhibit the quantum measurement transition from the weak value to the expectation value~\cite{Aharonov1998,Pan2020}.

+The rest of this paper is organized as follows.
+In Sec.~\ref{Physical model} we introduce the physical model and present the Hamiltonians.
+In Sec.~\ref{Generalized H} we derive the approximate optomechanical Hamiltonian and evaluate the validity of the approximate Hamiltonian.
+In Secs.~\ref{Cat-state generation},~\ref{Weak-to-strong measurement}, and~\ref{photon blockade effect} we study the generation of the Schr\"{o}dinger cat states in mode $b$, the implementation of the weak-to-strong transition of quantum measurement, and the photon blockade effect in mode $a$, respectively.
+We present a discussion on the experimental implementation of this scheme in Sec.~\ref{Discussions} and summarize this work in Sec.~\ref{Conclusions}.